tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 Many of the cryptographic computations in TLS make use of a transcript hash.
-This value is computed by hashing the concatenation of each included handshake message, including the handshake message header carrying the handshake message type and length fields, but not including record layer headers.
+This value is computed by hashing the concatenation of each included handshake message , including the handshake message header carrying the handshake message type and length fields, but not including record layer headers.
 I.e.,